ElJohne/SaoThePlatformerGame/README.md

   This project was create using SFML & Visual Studio 2015.

-  Also, in file dbConnect.cpp, you need to change the connection data to your ownю
+  Also, in file dbConnect.cpp, you need to change the connection data to your own.

   If you want just to test it, in file main.cpp delete line 25.